Andoree/GEBERT/README.md

 # GEBERT: Graph-Enriched Biomedical Entity Representation Transformer

 This repository presents source code for pretraining BERT-based biomedical entity representation models on UMLS synonyms and concept graphs.
-The model is published at [CLEF 2023 conference] (https://clef2023.clef-initiative.eu/).
+The model is published at [CLEF 2023 conference](https://clef2023.clef-initiative.eu/).

 ## Dependencies

 To train GEBERT, we used Python version 3.10.
 Required packages are listed in requirements.txt file.
-[PyTorch geometric] (https://pytorch-geometric.readthedocs.io) requires the torch-cluster, torch-scatter, and torch-sparse, so we recommend to install them prior to the installation of torch-geometric.
+[PyTorch geometric](https://pytorch-geometric.readthedocs.io) requires the torch-cluster, torch-scatter, and torch-sparse, so we recommend to install them prior to the installation of torch-geometric.

 ## Data